 Storytelling is an essential part of marketing communication.
-This course will allow students to understand the power of 'the story' in a marketing context in how brands can effectively communicate, persuade, and influence key audiences.
+This course will allow students to understand the power of "the story" in a marketing context in how brands can effectively communicate, persuade, and influence key audiences.
 Students will learn to leverage brand stories in building long-term relationships with customers.
 Students will acquire the basics of storytelling drawing from its inter-disciplinary nature including the models and science behind it.
 They will also learn about the critical elements and techniques used in storytelling.
 Students will work on inclass assignments using established brands to identify good story ideas along with ways to capture target audiences' attention.
 They will not only learn to understand and critique brand stories but also be able to craft and execute holistic brand-customer stories through various promotional mix platforms.

-MKTG 6505B Advanced Storytelling in Marketing Prerequisite: MKTG 6505A.
+MKTG 6505B Advanced Storytelling in Marketing 1.5 Credits Prerequisite: MKTG 6505A.

 Storytelling with data is an essential part of marketing communication.
 This course will allow students to use data for effective brand-customer storytelling within an overarching brand strategy framework.
 Students will learn to apply the critical elements, techniques, including story angles and hooks in effectively communicating a brand-customer story backed with data.
-Students will work on an in-class project that entails research design, data collection and analysis to not only create a powerful dataoriented, brand-customer story but also to implement this story on at least one promotional mix platform.
+Students will work on an in-class project that entails research design, data collection and analysis to not only create a powerful data-oriented, brand-customer story but also to implement this story on at least one promotional mix platform.

-MKTG 6510 Customer Behavior Prerequisite: MKTG 5400.
+MKTG 6510 Advanced Consumer Behavior for Managers 3 Credits Prerequisite: MKTG 5400.